ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version1/README.md

 Before you start the first exercise of the experiment, take some time (~10-15 minutes) to get familiar with the system, its services, and the build scripts.
 Here are some suggestions:

 - Have a look at the files in the `_docs` folder to get familiar with the overall architecture and functionality of the system.
-- Open your Java IDE and ensure that all Maven projects have been successfully imported.
+- Open your Java IDE (Eclipse) and ensure that all Maven projects have been successfully imported.
-- Open your web IDE and have a look at the `WebUI`.
+- Open your web IDE (Visual Studio Code) and have a look at the `WebUI`.
-- Have a look at some services in your Java IDE.
+- Have a look at some services in your Java IDE (Eclipse).
 Try to identify the packages and classes mentioned above.
 Have a look at `_docs/service_descriptions.pdf` and try to find some of the mentioned resources in the code.
 - As a test, start all of the components by executing all `.sh` files in `_scripts`.
 Then, in your browser, navigate to the WebUI at `http://localhost:5000` and check if everything is working as expected.
 Play around with some of the buttons.
 Navigate to some of the `GET` resources of some services in your browser, e.g. `http://localhost:8050/products` or `http://localhost:8000/customers`, and have a look at the JSON responses.
 - You can already start the exercise validation UI via `../exercise-validation/build-and-run-validation-ui.sh`.
 It will be available via your browser at `http://localhost:5001`.
 Just be sure to refresh the start page before you want to begin a new validation, because it needs to verify which version of the system you are running by analyzing the active services.
 - Whenever you performed changes in a service and want to test them, be sure to terminate the currently running service instance command line window (Ctrl + c) first.
 Then use the same script to build and run the service again with your newly implemented changes.